 From the moment you lay eyes on Downtown Galveston, it is clear that it is a place that has a story to tell.
 Galveston’s Strand District is one of the American South’s most beloved destinations with a rich history and dozens of architectural highlights.

-For business owners hoping to find a corner of the city to call their own, Mitchell Historic Properties offers an exceptional variety of commercial properties lease.
+For business owners hoping to find a corner of the city to call their own, Mitchell Historic Properties offers an exceptional variety of commercial properties to lease.
 For years, we have worked diligently to restore the most treasured historic structures in the Strand District, preserving their history while modernizing them for today’s business owners.

 One of our most iconic properties is a delightful duo known as the Hutchings-Sealy Buildings, located on Strand Street, directly adjacent to Mitchell Avenue (24th street).
 This pair of properties has weathered countless storms in the 125 years since its construction and now stands as an outstanding commercial lease opportunity – the perfect place for your business to call home.